PixArt-alpha/PixArt-alpha/README.md

 # If use DALL-E 3 Consistency Decoder
 # pipe.vae = ConsistencyDecoderVAE.from_pretrained("openai/consistency-decoder", torch_dtype=torch.float16)

+# If use SA-Solver sampler
+# from diffusion.sa_solver_diffusers import SASolverScheduler
+# pipe.scheduler = SASolverScheduler.from_config(pipe.scheduler.config)

 # Enable memory optimizations.
 pipe.enable_model_cpu_offload()

 prompt = "A small cactus with a happy face in the Sahara desert." image = pipe(prompt).images[0]
 ```
+Check out the [documentation](./asset/docs/sasolver.md) for more information abount SA-Solver Sampler.

 This integration allows running the pipeline with a batch size of 4 under 11 GBs of GPU VRAM.
 Check out the [documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/pixart) to learn more.